giogvn/FinalProjectCTEDS/README.md

 ## 5. Main Window

-If the user have already registered some Expenses, Expense Categories and PaymentMethods his or her **MainWindow** should be similar to the following.
+If the user already has some registered Expenses, Expense Categories and PaymentMethods their **MainWindow** should be similar to the following.

 ![alt text](/Prints/SomeWhatPopulatedMainWindow.png)